Beacon hebrew Alliance Bylaws

 Membership meetings

-Section 1: The membership meeting for the purpose of election of officers is held annually, not less than 30 days nor more than 90 days before the start of the fiscal year.
+Section 1: The membership meeting for the purpose of electing Trustees is held annually, not less than thirty (30) days nor more than ninety (90) days before the start of the fiscal year.

 Section 2: Annual and regular meetings of the membership are called by the President to conduct BHA business.

-Section 3: Members are sent written notice at least fourteen (14) days before BHA annual and regular meetings.
+Section 3: Members are sent written notice at least ten (10) days before BHA annual and regular meetings.

 Section 4: Special meetings of the BHA membership are called:

-b. or, by the President, if requested in writing by ten (10) members who are not also members of the Executive Committee.
+b. or, by the President, if requested in writing by at least ten (10) qualified voting members.

 Section 5: No business is to be transacted at a special meeting, except for the stated purpose.
-Notice of such special meeting is to be given by the Secretary to all members of the Congregation, sent not less than five (5) days prior to such meeting.
+Notice of such special meetings shall be given to all members of the Congregation, sent not less than five (5) days prior to such meeting.

 Section 6: Notification of all meetings may be by first-class mail, facsimile, or electronic mail.
 Notification is given when deposited in the United States mail with correct postage and addressed to the member’s address as it appears in the record of members, or when it is sent to the member’s fax number or email address as it appears in the record of members.
 Notification will be sent to a different address, fax number or email address upon the member’s request in writing to the Secretary.
 Notwithstanding the foregoing, notice shall not be deemed to have been given electronically if BHA is unable to deliver two consecutive notices to the member by facsimile or electronic mail or BHA otherwise becomes aware that notice cannot be delivered to the member by facsimile or electronic mail.

 Section 7.
-At all membership meetings of BHA, regular and special, a quorum for the transaction of business consists of fifteen (15) members, including officers present.
+At all membership meetings of BHA, regular and special, a quorum for the transaction of business consists of thirty (30) members eligible to vote, including Trustees and Officers present.
 A fewer number can adjourn the meeting to some future time, not less than six (6) nor more than twenty (20) days from the date of adjournment.
-The Secretary sends notice at least five (5) days before the rescheduled meeting date.
+The Secretary shall send a notice at least five (5) days before the rescheduled meeting date.

 ARTICLE IX